-Amendment Law) entered into force on June 2020 and has replaced the dominance test with the SIEC test.
-Based on the new substantive test, mergers and acquisitions that do not significantly impede effective competition in a relevant product market within the whole or part of Turkey will be cleared by the Board.
+"Based on the new substantive test, mergers and acquisitions that do not significantly impede effective competition in a relevant product market within the whole or part of Türkiye would be cleared by the Board."
+The Turkish merger control regime currently utilises a SIEC test in the evaluation of concentrations.
+In line with EU law, Law No. 7246 Amending Law No. 4054 on the Protection of Competition (the Amendment Law), entered into force on June 2020, and has replaced the dominance test with the SIEC test.
+Based on the new substantive test, mergers and acquisitions that do not significantly impede effective competition in a relevant product market within the whole or part of Türkiye would be cleared by the Board.
 This amendment aims to allow a more reliable assessment of the unilateral and cooperation effects that might arise as a result of mergers or acquisitions.
-The Board will be able to prohibit not only transactions that might result in the creation of a dominant position or strengthen an existing dominant position but also those that can significantly impede effective competition.
+The Board will be able to prohibit not only transactions that may result in the creation of a dominant position or strengthen an existing dominant position, but also those that can significantly impede effective competition.

-On the other hand, the SIEC test may also reduce over-enforcement as it focuses more on whether and by how much competition is impeded as a result of a transaction.
-Thus, pro-competitive mergers and acquisitions may benefit from the test, even though a transaction leads to significant market power based on, for instance, major efficiencies.
+On the other hand, the SIEC test may also reduce over-enforcement as it focuses more on whether and how much competition is impeded as a result of a transaction.
+Thus, pro-competitive mergers and acquisitions may benefit from the test even though a transaction leads to significant market power based on, for instance, major efficiencies.

-Furthermore, economic analysis and econometric modelling have been seen more often in recent years.
-For example, in AFM/Mars Cinema (17 November 2011, 11-57/1473-539), the Board employed the ordinary, least-squared and the two-staged, least-squared estimation models to determine price increases that would be expected as a result of the transaction.
-The Board also used the Breusch-Pagan, Breusch-Pagan/Godfrey/Cook-Weisberg and White/Koenker nR2 tests and the Arellano-Bond test on the simulation model.
-Such economic analyses are rare but increasing in practice.
-Economic analyses that are used more often are the Herfindahl-Hirschman Index (HHI) and concentration ratio indices to analyse concentration levels.
+Furthermore, economic analysis and econometric modelling are seen more in Board's decisions.
+For example, in AFM/Mars Cinema (17.11.2011; 11-57/1473-539), the Board employed the ordinary, least-squared and the two-staged, least-squared estimation models to determine price increases that would be expected as a result of the transaction.
+The Board also used the Breusch-Pagan, Breusch- Pagan/Godfrey/Cook-Weisberg and White/Koenker NR2 tests and the Arellano-Bond test on the simulation model.
+Such economic analyses are rare, but increasing in practice.
+Economic analyses that are used more often are the HHI and concentration ratio indices to analyse concentration levels.
 In 2019, the Board also published the Handbook on Economic Analyses Used in Board Decisions, which outlines the most prominent methods utilised by the Authority (eg, correlation analysis, the small but significant and non-transitory increase in price test and the Elzinga-Hogarty test).